The Contemptible Citizen Kane

 One general rule is, if just anyone can duplicate it relatively easily, it's not art.
 Another is, as soon as you see that even a single lie needs to be used to promote some BS, it is objectively bad.

 The story of Kane is presented as history, when it's not.
 It's a falsification.
 It plays the viewer for a fool.
 An utter waste that, tragically, could have been interesting if we'd seen the details of how "Kane" performed his manipulations, accrued his fortune.
-Instead, it dwelled on Kane's bleached and boozy, floozy strumpets, as though something world-shaking.
+Instead, it dwelled on Kane's bleached and boozy, floozy strumpets, as though they represented something world-shaking.

 It has the additional benefit — to the manipulators — of making it less likely for someone to do a real — and interesting — expose of Hearst.
 "Been there, done that!"